tamag0

 Memory

-Companions share durable company memory across projects, decisions, docs, code, and past discussions — searchable by meaning, organized by domain, persistent across sessions and restarts.
+Companions build durable memory across projects, decisions, docs, code, and past discussions — recalled by meaning and exact language, organized by domain, persistent across sessions and restarts, private by default and shareable with the company.

 Memory types reflect how humans remember: